Meet Sue McLaughlin, Founder, McLaughlin Bookkeeping Services and MBS Bookkeeping Seminars;

 Prior to founding McLaughlin Bookkeeping Services and Seminars, Sue spent eight years working as a business manager for a financial services company near Washington, D.C.
 In this position, she operated as the primary financial officer and oversaw a $ 2.1 million annual budget.
 In addition, she was responsible for the human resources department.

-Sue’s background also includes experience in government relations, event management and music.
+Sue’s background also includes experience in government relations and music.
 For over twenty years, she owned a music studio, where she discovered her passion for teaching and gained valuable instructional experience.

-Sue is a counselor with the Alexandria (VA) Small Business Development Center and volunteers for the Small Business Administration (SBA) SCORE program.
-Sue formerly taught basic accounting and QuickBooks for six years at the Community Business Partnership & Women’s Business Center in Springfield, VA.
+Sue taught basic accounting and QuickBooks for six years at the Community Business Partnership & Women’s Business Center in Springfield, VA.

 As a classically trained vocalist, Sue has performed on stages around the country and continues to enjoy local musical performances.
-In her spare time, she pampers her four-pound Chihuahua, Sukoshi, reads extensively and participates in a book club.
+In her spare time, she pampers her Chihuahua and reads extensively.